LowerMedia/item9andthemadhatters.com/wp-content/plugins/wp-photo-album-plus/readme.txt

 * Sidebar Widget: To specify the behaviour for an optional sidebar photo of the day widget.
 * Help & Info: Much information about how to...

+Translations:

+There are translations in many languages.
+The frontend and admin sides are separately translatable.
+* Dutch translation by OpaJaap himself (<a href="http://www.opajaap.nl">Opa Jaap's Weblog</a>) (both)
+* Slovak translation by Branco Radenovich (<a href="http://webhostinggeeks.com/user-reviews/">WebHostingGeeks.com</a>) (frontend)
+* Polish translation by Maciej Matysiak (both)

 == Installation ==

 = Requirements =

-* The plugin requires at least wp version 3.0.
+* The plugin requires at least wp version 3.1.
 * The theme should have a call to wp_head() in its header.php file and wp_footer() in its footer.php file.
 * The theme should load enqueued scripts in the header if the scripts are enqueued without the $in_footer switch (like wppa.js and jQuery).
 * The theme should not prevent this plugin from loading the jQuery library in its default wp manner, i.e. the library jQuery in safe mode (uses jQuery() and not $()).
+* The theme should not use remove_action() or remove_all_actions() when it affects actions added by wppa+.
 Most themes comply with these requirements.
 However, check these requirements in case of problems with new installations with themes you never had used before with wppa+ or when you modifies your theme.
 * The server should have at least 32MB of memory, 64MB or more is recommended.

 = Upgrade notice =
-This version is: Major rev# 4, Minor rev# 8, Fix rev# 11, Hotfix rev# 000.
+This version is: Major rev# 4, Minor rev# 9, Fix rev# 6, Hotfix rev# 000.
 If you are upgrading from a previous Major or Minor version, note that:
 * If you modified wppa_theme.php and/or wppa_style.css, you will have to use the newly supplied versions.
 The previous versions are NOT compatible.
 * If you set the userlevel to anything else than 'administrator' you may have to set it again.
 Note that changing the userlevel can be done by the administrator only!